code4me/4me-app-builder-nodejs/README.md

 ### App Instance

-When a customer installs an app offering from the Apps section, an `app_instance` record is created in the provider account.
+When a customer installs an app offering from the 4me App Store, an `app_instance` record is created in the provider account.

 It is possible to add a [UI extension](#ui-extension) to the app offering to collect additional information from the